lbelzile/math80667a/10-reproducibility_crisis.Rmd

 :::keyidea

-* Defining replicability and reproducibility
+* Defining replicability and reproducibility.
-* Understanding the scale of the reproducibility crisis
+* Understanding the scale of the reproducibility crisis.
-* Recognizing common statistical fallacies
+* Recognizing common statistical fallacies.
-* Listing strategies for enhancing reproducibility
+* Listing strategies for enhancing reproducibility.

 :::